 The problem at the root of all this lies with the fact that solipsism does not completely eliminate the objectification of the subject.
 We get stuck in solipsism only because we are still making consciousness a property of our mind-body when, in fact, our own body, thoughts, and feelings are all objects appearing in consciousness.
 The conscious subject can not "belong" to any object, and that includes our thoughts and bodies as well as other humans such as Wigner and Schrödinger.
 Just as it is a mistake to attribute consciousness to objects such as Schrödinger and other people, it is also a mistake to attribute consciousness to the objects which comprise our own mind and body!
 All we can say for sure is that there is consciousness, and that the entire world of experience, including our own inner thoughts and feelings, appears in it.

 Once this last objectification of the subject is recognized, we have solved the first problem, because we can no longer claim that other people are just objects in "our" personal consciousness.
 Now we are just an object in consciousness, too.
 And everyone will agree with us on this point.
 "Yes," they will each say, "there is a consciousness.
 This body and these thoughts are in it, and everyone else is in it, too."
 People can no longer argue, "you're just an object in my consciousness."
-Not because other people are not objects in consciousness, but because consciousness there is no "my" anymore.
+Not because other people are not objects in consciousness, but because there is no "my" consciousness anymore.

 Therefore, the mistake that leads to solipsism is the objectification of the subject, or taking consciousness to be tied to a particular mind-body.
 In fact, the mind-body is a collection of objects in consciousness.
 The idea of separate conscious individuals is thus an illusion resulting from not recognizing this fact.
 As Schrödinger himself wrote, "the plurality that we perceive is only an appearance; it is not real."
 In fact, there is just one conscious subject, and you are that.

 Although we have resolved the problem caused by the proliferation of subjects, we have still to solve another problem.
 This second problem is related to the fragmented worlds of which this subject is conscious.
 How are these separate experienced worlds integrated to give rise to a shared, objective world?
 In fact, we hardly need quantum mechanical paradoxes to see that this is a problem.
 After all, do not all individuals live in their own separate worlds, experiencing life from the particular point of view of one body, living in a certain culture during a certain time period?
 Certainly you see different things from Wigner, you experience different things from your friend.
 Even if you are both looking at the same object, you still see it from different angles and experience different reactions.
 Strictly speaking, no two people live in the same experiential world.
 Consequently, the notion of an objective world—that we actually experience the same world "out there"—becomes questionable.
 While we can say that it is as if there were an objective, shared world, in fact, we each experience our own personal world of phenomena.
-In this case, the whole quest of science to discover the laws of an objective world "out there" seems to be nothing more than an abstraction.
+In this case, the whole quest of science to discover the laws of an objective world "out there" seems to be nothing more than a useful abstraction.
 All that is directly experienced are the various worlds of experience.
 And even if there is one subject common to the worlds, it still seems as if there are separate worlds, each centered around a particular mind-body.
 One world appears relative to your mind-body, while a totally different world appears relative to Wigner's mind-body.
 Thus, we still have a serious problem dealing with objectivity.

 While it may seem that objectivity is totally lost, it has only taken a new form.
 To understand what has happened to objectivity, it is useful to draw an analogy with Einstein's special theory of relativity.
 Einstein's theory showed two important things.
 First, all measurements of time and space are relative—they depend on the point of view, or reference frame, of the observer.
 Second, the laws of nature do not depend on the point of view—all worlds are governed by the same laws.
 Thus, while the way nature appears to each mind-body depends on its point of view, the laws of nature do not.
 Objectivity no longer applies to the separate worlds of appearances.
 It only applies to the common laws behind them.